Full and free-flowing conversations should sit at the centre of our relationships at work. Effective leaders help to make them happen.

 If conversation is so powerful, why does it seem such a rare commodity in today’s workplaces?
 The fact is that creating the right conditions for conversation is not straightforward.

-If we’re going to have that kind of frank and free exchange of views, we need a degree of trust between the people involved.
+This kind of frank and free exchange of views also needs a degree of trust between the people involved.
 And that means, as leaders, that we need to create the right conditions, the psychological safety, that allows us all to step up and have the courage to make mistakes, show ourselves as less than perfect, to feel vulnerable and to admit that we’d benefit from talking something through.

 MIT Professor, Sherry Turkl has observed a cultural trend led by digital communication and social media that means we often prefer to prepare our thoughts in advance, so as not to be caught out in a ‘live’ conversation where we aren’t really in full control of where it might lead.
+Why talk – with all the uncertainty and challenge that might imply - when we can text or e-mail?
 Especially in digital communication, it’s very easy to switch into a transactional mode in our emails, reluctant to reveal an electronic trail of asking for help or revealing any vulnerability.
-As Turkle notes, this “makes it harder to fix problems, harder to be mentored.
+Not having a conversation seems to offer us the opportunity to definitively “own” our ideas, the opposite of Bakhtin’s dialogue and co-creation.
+That’s not true of course; more often than not, it just leads to a depressingly long chains of texts and e-mails instead.
+And, as Turkle notes, it “makes it harder to fix problems, harder to be mentored.
 The next test for all of us is to restart these necessary conversations".

 She’s right.
 To rediscover those necessary conversations, we need to be mindful of the conditions they need to take place and flourish.